Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Retirement homes - licensing

-Your business will be inspected annually to ensure that you are following the standards for senior services in Ontario.
+Your long-term care home (also called a nusing home) needs to be inspected annually to ensure that you are following the standards for senior services in Ontario.
 Find out more about the Long-term Care Home Quality Inspection Program (LQIP) from the Ontario Ministry of Health and Long-term Care.

 Landlord and tenant rights